ibm-cloud-docs/apiconnect/importing_apis.md

 5. Select **Close** to close the window.
 A new browser tab opens in your default browser and displays your API.

-Associate the IBM&reg; App Connect API with {{site.data.keyword.apiconnect_short}}.
+Associate the IBM App Connect API with {{site.data.keyword.apiconnect_short}}.

 #### Import Swagger API definition

-To import the Swagger file that is associated with the REST API project in the IBM&reg; App Connect into the {{site.data.keyword.apiconnect_short}} service, follow these steps:
+To import the Swagger file that is associated with the REST API project in the IBM App Connect into the {{site.data.keyword.apiconnect_short}} service, follow these steps:

 1. Log in to your {{site.data.keyword.apiconnect_short}}
-Bluemix&reg; service.
+{{site.data.keyword.Bluemix_notm}} service.

 1. In the API Manager UI title bar, select **Navigate to** > **Drafts**.